 Completing your USCIS Form I-765

 As the applicant, you are responsible for your OPT STEM extension application.
 You should review the full instructions available on the USCIS I-765 page.
+The I-765 is now available in an online or paper format.
 Please review each item carefully to ensure your I-765 is filled out correctly.

-ISS has developed guidance for how to fill out the I-765 if you are applying for the STEM extension in response to common questions from students.
+ISS has developed guidance for how to fill out the paper I-765 if you are applying for the STEM extension.
 Each item discussed is highlighted in the image as to where it appears on the actual I-765 Form.
+Instructions for completing the online form will be available soon.
+However, you can use the instructions for the paper form to assist you in the meantime.
+If you have specific questions about completing the online I-765, please make an appointment with your assigned ISS advisor.

 USCIS Form I-765 for STEM Extension (Note: This guidance is intended to help you and should not be viewed as legal advice.)